DemocracyEarth/wallet/README.md

 <img src="public/images/democracy-earth.png" width="400" title="DemocracyEarth" style="text-align: center;">

-# Sovereign 0.1.0
+# Sovereign App

-Sovereign provides incorruptible governance tech for organizations and communities through a fully customizable peer to peer democracy.
+Sovereign is a mobile & desktop governance platform.
+It provides a fully customizable peer to peer democracy for organizations of all sizes.
+It's designed for easy integration with decentralized systems.
+It operates with a transaction engine using voting tokens so it can be plugged to any kind of blockchain.

 ## Setup